Rossum and UiPath: Invoice extraction in 15 minutes enhanced (source code provided)

 Step 4: Human verification

-Now, documents are being processed by Elis Artificial Intelligence engine.
-You can see them in the user interface after you login at https://elis.rossum.ai.
+Now, documents are being processed by Rossum Artificial Intelligence engine.
+You can see them in the user interface after you log in to your Rossum account.

-You’ll see a list of documents that need to be verified (please note that it may take a while until Elis AI engine processes the uploaded documents).
+You’ll see a list of documents that need to be verified (please note that it may take a while until the AI engine processes the uploaded documents).

 Next, you can quickly and efficiently verify the extracted data by clicking the “Start processing” button.